nextauthjs/next-auth/docs/docs/adapters/prisma.md

 ### MongoDB

 Prisma supports MongoDB, and so does NextAuth.js.
-Following the instructions of the [Prisma documentation](https://www.prisma.io/docs/concepts/database-connectors/mongodb)on the MongoDB connector, the only thing you have to change is making sure that the `id` field is mapped correctly:
+Following the instructions of the [Prisma documentation](https://www.prisma.io/docs/concepts/database-connectors/mongodb)on the MongoDB connector, the only thing you have to change is making sure that the `id` fields are mapped correctly:

 ```prisma
 id  String  @id @default(auto()) @map("_id") @db.ObjectId